JiashengYan/CarND-Term1-P3/writeup_report.md

 My overall strategy for deriving a model architecture was to experiment on various architectures with different level of complexity and find out a capble model that not is not over complex.

-My first step was to use convolution neural network models similar to the Lenet and more complex NVIDIA model.
+My first thought was to use convolution neural network models similar to the LeNet or more complex NVIDIA model.
 I thought these two model might be appropriate because both of them are powerful networks.
-The lenet was successfully used to classify signs in previous project and the NVIDIA is also intended for much difficult tasks.
+The LeNet was successfully used to classify signs in previous project and the NVIDIA is also intended for much difficult tasks.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set (splitrate 0.2).
-The best performance of each models were measued according to the best validation loss before overfitting occur.
-Overfitting can be identified when the the train loss keeps reducing while the validation loss begins to fluctuate around a value or even increasing again.
+In order to gauge how well the model was working, I split my images and steering angles dataset into training and validation set (split rate 0.2).
+The best performance of each models were measued according to the best validation loss before overfitting occurs.
+Overfitting can be identified when the the train loss keeps reducing while the validation loss begins to fluctuate around a certain value or even increase again.

-After training, both networks showed samilar performance of validation loss (around 0.025), therefroe I choose to continue with the lenet model as it's simpler.
+After training, both networks showed samilar performance of validation loss (around 0.025), therefroe I choose to continue with the LeNet model as it's simpler.

-Then I tried to reduce parameters further by reduce the depth of convolutional layers and finally got the architecture shown above, which keeps same accuracy.
+Then I tried to reduce parameters further by reduce the depth of convolutional layers and finally got the architecture shown above, which keeps same level of accuracy.

 To combat the overfitting, I add maxpooling layers between convolutional layers and dropout layer between fully connected layers.